While it’s only become a more popular buzzword in the past decade, the concept of emotional intelligence skills has been around for at least 25 years.

 What are Emotional Intelligence Skills?

-It’s clear from this definition that EI is relevant in both our professional and personal relationships, as well as the relationships we have with ourselves.
-We’ll soon look at the dynamics of how, when it comes to interpersonal skills, EI play a big role.
+EI is relevant in both our professional and personal relationships, as well as the relationships we have with ourselves.
+We’ll look at the dynamics of how EI plays a big role in interpersonal skills.

 “The emotionally intelligent person is skilled in four areas: identifying emotions, using emotions, understanding emotions, and regulating emotions.”